 7. What to do in Ba Dinh Square

 - To locals, Independence Square is not only a place with historical meanings but also a playground they can go out with family or friends.

 - To tourists, this is where they can both get more knowledge of the way Vietnam become independent and understand the lifestyle of locals at night.

-- On daily basis, flag raising and lowering ceremony are some impressive moments that visitors can experience at 6 am and 9 pm every day.
-Everyone can feel the solemnity during the moment of flag greeting rituals with ceremonial orchestra and national anthem performed by military soldiers in white uniforms.
+- On a daily basis, flag raising and lowering ceremony are some impressive moments that visitors can experience at 6 am and 9 pm every day.
+Everyone can feel the solemnity during the moment of flag greeting rituals with ceremonial orchestra and the national anthem performed by military soldiers in white uniforms.

 Flag raising ceremony at 6 am